 - Classes are non-refundable and there can be no switching of classes once registered for a session.

 - Students must be present on camera for each day of the entire session.

-- Laura Warren with NC Driving School will send out a Zoom invitation to those who are registered the day of the class.
-Please check your school email and spam email for the invitation.
-If the invitation has not been sent to you, please contact Warren at the NC Driving School at 252-321-6700.
+- Laura or Heather with the NC Driving School will send out a Zoom invitation to those who are registered prior to the start of class.
+The Zoom invitations are sent to the student’s school email; please check your spam/junk email for the invitation.
+If you do not receive the invitation please contact Jacqueline Scruggs at 252-548-2221 or firstname.lastname@example.org.

-- NC Driving School is solely responsible for scheduling the driving portion of the course.
-If you have any questions, you may call Driving Instructor Jackie Scruggs at 252-548-2221.
+- NC Driving School is solely responsible for scheduling the Behind the Wheel portion of the course.
+If you have any questions about either portion of Driver's Education, please contact Scruggs at 252-548-2221 or email@example.com.